SnShyk/CC-106395/Assignment 2 (JAVA).md

 * #### java is both compiled and interpreted language.Its first we compiled the code into bytecode
-(bytcode is the  instruction set program code that compile the code into low level software int) then convert into machine code by interpreter .java run environemnt can understand jvr(convert the bytecode into machine language) thats the reason jave use both compiler and interpreter  language
+(bytcode is the  instruction set program code that compile the code into low level software int) then convert into machine code by interpreter .java run environemnt can understand jvr(convert the bytecode into the machine language) thats the reason jave use both compiler and interpreter  language

 * #### java solve the platform issue , it rearrange the complier  link sequance at an root level of the compiler